Professional, experienced wedding photography for State College, Central Pennsylvania and beyond.

-Do you need guidance in making photo displays for engagement sessions, slideshows or centerpieces?
+Do you need guidance in making photo displays for "save the date" cards, engagement sessions, slideshows or centerpieces?
 I can help.
 If you need printing of any kind, I can help you with wholesale pricing on posters, cards, table tents and other media.

 Below are just a few samples from my portfolio.
 Don't see what you're looking for?
 Just ask!
 I have thousands more, including some additional links at the bottom of the page.

 What can you realistically expect over the whole wedding?
-Here are about 85 photos from a typical Penn State Arboretum wedding.
+Here's a bunch from a typical Penn State wedding.